jveilleux/FarmFreshWeb/product-properties.md

 There are two ways to assign properties to your products:

-1\) You can assign a property to an enterprise, so that all products belonging to that enterprise will carry this propoerty \(unless it’s manually removed, which is covered in the **“Inherited Properties” **section below\).
+1\) You can assign a property to an enterprise, so that all products belonging to that enterprise will carry this property \(unless it’s manually removed, which is covered in the **“Inherited Properties” **section below\).

 2\) You can assign properties to particular products, on an individual basis.